jaymzcd/oucode/README.md

 ![rings](http://i.imgur.com/FEud05mh.png)

+### Handbook/Module Solvers

+The code within the `solvers.py` module are a variety of functions that tackle various key bits within the course in terms of the step by step solutions and methods that you would work through.
+For example calculating eigenlines and values for a particular matrix is very easy with sympy but rather than using a one line built in library function the entire method is worked out as it is within the course text.

+This makes them a bit more useful for learning and testing / comparing work with any examples rather than just those within the course texts or past papers.
+There is code to deal with:

+* Linear second order recurrences - closed forms
+* Matrix eigen-_values, lines, vectors_

 ## M248 & MST121

 I completed these prior to doing much so there's no code relating to these modules.